 The 1995 Plan provides for the grant of options to purchase shares of our Common Stock, SARs, RSUs, performance shares ("Performance Shares"), performance units ("Performance Units") and deferred stock units ("Deferred Stock Units") to employees and consultants of the Company.
-As of April 16, 2019, there were 1,119 employees (including officers) eligible to participate in the 1995 Plan.
-Options granted under the 1995 Plan may either be "incentive stock options", as defined in Section 422 of the Code, or nonstatutory stock options.
+As of April 1, 2020, there were 1,129 employees (including officers) and one (1) consultant eligible to participate in the 1995 Plan.
+Options granted under the 1995 Plan may either be "incentive stock options", as defined in Section 422 of the Code (to employees only), or nonstatutory stock options.